th0rz05/safe-dl-framework/docs/module4.md

 **Objective:**
 This defense strategy aims to mitigate the influence of poisoned or mislabeled data by replacing the standard cross-entropy loss with a more robust alternative during training.
 These loss functions are designed to be less sensitive to outliers or noisy labels, which are common in data poisoning scenarios.

-> **Note on adversarial accuracy:**
-> Since data poisoning attacks do not affect the test set directly, adversarial accuracy (`accuracy_adversarial`) is omitted or set to `null`.
-Only clean test set accuracy is evaluated and reported.

 ----------